Florida Drug Trafficking Laws

 Drug trafficking is one of the most serious charges to face.
 The potential criminal penalties for drug trafficking vary greatly on numerous factors, like the type of drug involved.
 Let’s go over everything to know about these charges and what to do if you’ve recently been arrested for drug trafficking.

-Defining Drug Trafficking
+Defining Drug Trafficking in FL

 Drug trafficking is the illegal possession, manufacturing, delivery, transportation, sale, or purchase of illicit substances on a large scale.